florinhasna/KnowingYou-Chrome-Extension/README.md

 # WNN-Chrome-Extension-Instructions

-Thank you for participating in testing KnowingYou Chrome Extension!
+Thank you for participating in the testing of the KnowingYou Chrome Extension!
+For a successful testing session, please keep the extension enabled while watching as many videos as possible.
+It is ideal to test the extension during your natural video-watching experience, rather than solely for the purpose of testing the extension itself.

 INSTALLATION:
 1. Download the extension from this repository.